DataDog/documentation/content/en/agent/logs/advanced_log_collection.md

 **Note**: Escape regex characters in your patterns when using pod annotations.
 For example, `\d` becomes `\\d`, `\w` becomes `\\w`, etc.

-**Note**: The annotation value must follow JSON syntax. e.g. No trailing comma, no comment.
+**Note**: The label value must follow JSON syntax, which means you should not include any trailing commas or comments.

 {{% /tab %}}
 {{< /tabs >}}